netj/3x/docs/tutorial/README.md

    main        INACTIVE  22        0         0         28       2137   local
 ```

-If you specify name of an existing queue, 3X will simply change the current queue to that one.
+If you specify name of an existing queue, <span class="sans-serif">3X</span> will simply change the current queue to that one.

 #### Set the Target for a Queue